djshivu/change-service/README.md

 ### Endpoint: http://localhost:8080/change-service/change

 ### Softwares/Tools/Plugins/Libraries Used:
-Java 11
+###Java 11
-Spring Boot 2.6.3
+###Spring Boot 2.6.3
-Maven 3.8.4
+###Maven 3.8.4
-SonarLint(Eclipse Plugin) - For code quality
+###SonarLint(Eclipse Plugin) - For code quality
-EclEmmaEclipse Plugin) - For code coverage
+###EclEmmaEclipse Plugin) - For code coverage
-Logback - For Logging
+###Logback - For Logging
-OpenAPI/Swagger - Documenting the service
+###OpenAPI/Swagger - Documenting the service
-PostMan - To test Rest API's
+###PostMan - To test Rest API's

+### Needs to be improved
+1) Adding headers to the service.
+RequestId, AuthTokens etc..
+2) Adding security to the service
+3) Logic to get the change should be improved for better performance.
+4) Code coverage needs to improved to meet > 80%
+5) Yet to resolve few SonarLint code quality issues.
+6) Need to use database for maintaining the coin availability status and to handle the transactional status.

 ### Assignment
 Create a Spring Boot service that exposes a REST API that allows a user to request change for a given bill.
 The service should assume there are a finite number of coins.